 So, you know what is available, but which type of broadband internet connection will suit the diverse requirements of your household?
 Check the usage examples below and compare them with how you and your housemates use the internet.
 Keep in mind that these are just broad examples and it’s worth talking it over as a group before signing up to any packages.

 For larger house shares (three to five housemates) with standard internet use, plus a bit of downloading and online gaming, a faster fibre package is recommended (65Mpbs or thereabouts), although you might get away with the minimum fibre speeds (around 35Mbps on BT Openreach providers, 50Mb on the Virgin network).

 In a bustling home of five or more people, with regular streaming and online gaming and data downloads, you'll need to consider top end fibre broadband packages.
-Consider BT Openreach network packages up to 65Mbps fibre subscriptions as the entry level, but any of Virgin Media's packages over 100Mbps are even better.
+Consider Openreach network fibre packages up to 65Mbps as the entry-level, but any of Virgin Media's packages over 100Mbps are even better.

 How to manage shared broadband